Undergraduate Course: Hindu Traditions: History, Power and Agency (REST10046)

 Course Delivery Information

-3. Engagement with the secondary sources and scholarly debates on the relevant issues.
+- Engage with the secondary sources and scholarly debates on the relevant issues.

-4. An understanding of the importance of perspective in the study of religions.
+- Evidence an understanding of the importance of perspective in the study of religions.

 |Graduate Attributes and Skills

 |Course organiser||Dr Arkotong Longkumer